 An interruption of earnings occurs when an employee has had or is anticipated to have seven consecutive calendar days without work and without receiving insurable earnings from their employer.
 This situation is identified as the seven-day rule by the Government of Canada.

 In most cases, the seven-day rule applies when employees quit their jobs, are laid off, or when their employment is terminated.
 Other instances of interruption of earnings can also occur when an employee’s salary falls below 60% of their regular weekly earnings.
-Reasons for this include illness, injury, pregnancy, or child care.
+This can be due to a number of reasons including illness, injury, pregnancy, or child care.

-This is the tricky part - determining when to issue an ROE as an employer can be challenging.
-However, two general scenarios can help you make the call.
-The first is each time an employee experiences an interruption of earnings (like we mentioned above) and the second is when Service Canada requests one.
+Determining when to issue an ROE as an employer can be a challenging proposition.
+However, there are two general scenarios you can keep in mind when making this call.
+The first is each time an employee experiences an interruption of earnings, and the second is when Service Canada requests one.

 It is important to remember that it is your responsibility as an employer to issue an ROE regardless of whether your employee plans to apply for EI benefits or not.